 Mencap Cymru, Learning Disability Services and South Wales Police have jointly developed the scheme for anyone in the South Wales force area with a Learning disability or mental health and communication need.

-Police Forces: Devon & Cornwall
+Police Force: Devon and Cornwall

 How to get the Devon and Cornwall Autism Alert card